Lupin3000/PythonScapyExamples/TCPSYNFlood/readme.md

 # TCP/SYN Flooding

-Script to SYN packages (_via TCP_) ports.
-Optional to set the number of packages.
+Script to send SYN packages (_via TCP_) to specific target and port.
+Optional to set maximum number of packages.

 ## Prepare environment